Graduate General Information

 - Comprehensive examination which may be oral or written or a combination.

 - Research paper, project or portfolio.

 - Additional specified course work or capstone course approved by advisor and Dean of the Graduate College.

 - Second internship.

 - Other as approved by advisor, advisory committee, and the Dean of the Graduate College.

 The guidelines for Thesis/Research Papers articulate specifics related to the approach of such and are available on the Graduate College website.

 These works are research records, not confidential student records, and become the property of the University.
 Northeastern State University will place approved manuscripts in the John Vaughn Library making them available to other researchers.

 Degrees are conferred at the end of summer, fall and spring semesters.
 Students completing degree requirements at the end of the summer session may participate in the fall or spring commencement.
 Caps and gowns and graduation announcements are available at the Tahlequah, Muskogee and Broken Arrow campuses’ bookstore.
-Diplomas will be mailed approximately twelve weeks after the conferral date of the degree, provided all requirements are met.
+Diplomas will be available in the Office of Admissions and Records approximately 12 weeks after the conferral date of the degree, provided all requirements are met.

 Final Deadline for Completing All Graduation Requirements